GK0209/GettingAndCleaningData/README.md

 ##Goal

+The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
 Companies like *FitBit, Nike,* and *Jawbone Up* are racing to develop the most advanced algorithms to attract new users.
 The data linked are collected from the accelerometers from the Samsung Galaxy S smartphone.

 A full description is available at the site where the data was obtained: